 How do I use the Global Advantage Program in ShipStation?

 ShipStation users do not have to take any steps to participate in the Global Advantage program, and no changes need to be made to your existing workflows.
 Starting January 21, 2018, this change will take place automatically and all labels created according to the above criteria will be GAP labels.

-If you do not wish to participate in the Global Advantage Program, be sure to start selecting Package from the package type drop-down menu when shipping via USPS First Class Mail International beginning January 21st, 2018.
+If you do not wish to participate in the Global Advantage Program, be sure to start selecting Package or Thick Envelope from the package type drop-down menu when shipping via USPS First Class Mail International beginning January 21st, 2018.

 A few final things to note: